Table of contents

 Create a new file within /pages/api/

-and name it auth.js
+and name it auth.ts

 :